 Updating your templates

-- New hires: Factor in an skill-based roster allocation ensures you always assign suitably trained employees to each shift.
+If certain roles (baristas, medical practitioners) must be present for safety or quality, a system with skill-based roster allocation ensures you always assign suitably trained employees to each shift.

 5. Copy–paste magic: reusing past rosters with ease